 How do these findings relate to shifts in potential output following financial crises?
 The term "potential output" typically refers to the level of output consistent with stable inflation and is associated with structural and institutional factors.
 If an economy experiences a decline in output relative to its previous trend over the medium term, it could reflect a decline in potential output, but it could also partly reflect a persistent fall in aggregate demand.
 The experience of a number of economies, including Japan, suggests that if output remains below its precrisis trend over the medium term, then a substantial part of the shortfall reflects lower potential.
-Therefore, to the extent that this paper identifies output losses seven years after a financial crisis, it is likely that lower potential explains most of those losses.
-However, attempting to precisely identify shifts in potential output is beyond the scope of this paper.
+Therefore, to the extent that this chapter identifies output losses seven years after a financial crisis, it is likely that lower potential explains a substantial part of those losses.
+However, attempting to precisely identify shifts in potential output is beyond the scope of this chapter.

-The paper is organized as follows.
+The chapter is organized as follows.
 The first section describes key features of medium-term output dynamics following banking crises based on international experience over the past 40 years.
 The second section decomposes medium-term output losses into their factor components (capital, labor, and productivity), as well as their demand-side drivers (consumption, investment, exports, and imports).
 The third section analyzes how medium-term output losses relate to country characteristics and macroeconomic conditions prevailing before the crisis.
 It also examines the role of domestic policies and the external environment after the onset of the crisis.
-The fourth section analyzes how medium-term growth performance relates to country characteristics and macroeconomic conditions before and after the crisis.
-The last section concludes the paper.
+The fourth section compares the experience thus far of economies that entered a banking crisis during 2007-09 with the historical pattern.
+The last section concludes the chapter.

-II.
-DOES OUTPUT RECOVER OVER THE MEDIUM RUN?
+I. DOES OUTPUT RECOVER OVER THE MEDIUM TERM?